 Your key to success in our industry is to find a prospecting strategy that resonates with you and then master that strategy.
 There is no ONE RIGHT WAY to prospect or get leads.
 Study 100 successful reps in our industry and you will find 100 different ways to do MLM Prospecting.

 My challenge for you is to study marketing and lead generation.
-If I had to credit one thing to my success in this industry, it’s that I took the time to learn direct response marketing.
+If I had to credit one thing to my success in this industry, it’s that I took the time to learn and master lead generation.
 It took me about two years to really figure it out, but it was well worth my time and money.

 I follow a guy named Dan Kennedy.
 He is NOT a network marketer, but he is quite perhaps the best marketer in the world.
 He has two books that I recommend: “No BS Sales Success” and “No BS Direct Marketing.”
 Read those two books.
 Apply what you learn.